Skip to product information

 Mark Catesby was an English naturalist, painter, and etcher, best known for his pioneering work, "The Natural History of Carolina, Florida, and the Bahama Islands."
 He spent significant time in the American colonies, particularly the southeastern region, studying and documenting its flora and fauna.
 His work is notable for its detailed illustrations, often combining plants and animals on the same page, and for being the first color plate book on American birds.

-Condition: Great; Some discoloration and foxing visible.
+Expected wear for age; Some discoloration and foxing visible.
 Not inspected outside of frame.
+Inspect images and video.